jeffreykegler/personal/timeline.md

 Earley's algorithm looked interesting, and it was something I returned to on and off.

+Recall that
-The original vision of the 1960's was a parser that was
+the original vision of the 1960's was a parser that was efficient, practical, general, and syntax-driven.

-* efficient,
-* practical,
-* general, and
-* syntax-driven.

 By 2010 this vision
 seemed to have gone the same way as many other 1960's dreams.